UofT-UTSC-CS-sandbox/final-term-project-pursuiter/doc/sprint0/product.md

 We are planning to build a job application platform called Pursuiter that provides tailored job recommendations to applicants and efficient applicant filtering for employers.

-* **High-level description:** Pursuiter is a job application platform that tailors job recommendations for applicants and filters applicants for employers.
+* **High-level description:** Pursuiter is a job application platform that leverages AI to help with a smooth job seeking and recruitment process.
+It assists job seekers in tailoring their applications for their desired positions.
+It also helps recruiters limit application to qualified candidates, as well as assists in evaluating and sorting candidates with minimal effort.

+* **Problem:**
-* **Problem:** Job seekers often get rejected due to not meeting job requirements, and employers receive many unqualified applications.
+* Job seekers: Often get rejected due to not meeting minimum requirements.
+They also spend too much time tailoring applications with no feedback.
+* Recruiters: Receive too many applications with few numbers of candidates who qualify.
+They also spend too much time reviewing the applications.

-* **Solution:** Pursuiter aims to reduce rejections for applicants by providing tailored job recommendations and help employers filter out unqualified applicants effectively.
+* **Solution:** Pursuiter aims to assist applicants by providing tailored job recommendations and help employers filter out unqualified applicants effectively.
 In addition, it empowers AI to rank applicants based on their qualifications and provide quick, short, and relevant summaries of the applicant to increase the effciency of the screening phase.

 * **Product Type:** Website
 * **Common Use Cases:**
   - **Applicants:** Receive job recommendations based on their profiles and qualifications, apply for jobs they are eligible for, and get feedback on their applications.